Are you heading to Romania and looking for something exciting and different?

 Did you know that the Danube River is actually the world’s most international river!
 It runs through or borders 9 countries: Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Romania, Bulgaria, Ukraine.
 Crazy right!

-Overall I loved visiting the Danube Delta.
+Overall I loved visiting the Danube Delta Romania.
 It’s such a stunning natural environment and one of the last extensive wetlands in Europe and yet many people don’t even know it exists.
-It is not overrun with tourists and reputable operators like Discover Danube Delta help ensure its ongoing protection by sustainably and respectfully introducing tourists to its wonders while providing incomes to locals who might otherwise turn to illegal fishing or farming.
+It is not overrun with tourists and reputable operators like Discover Danube Delta Tours help ensure its ongoing protection by sustainably and respectfully introducing tourists to its wonders while providing incomes to locals who might otherwise turn to illegal fishing or farming.

-We managed to only see around 40 of the 350 or so birds that call the Danube their home and if you have the time I’d recommend talking to Discover Danube Delta about there longer stay options – next time I would love to try their overnight kayaking option to really get close to the incredible wildlife and the more inaccessible areas!
+We managed to only see around 40 of the 350 or so birds that call the Danube their home and if you have the time I’d recommend talking to Discover Danube Delta Tours about their longer stay options – next time I would love to try their overnight kayaking option to really get close to the incredible wildlife and the more inaccessible areas!